Ibiraçu: History

 The capital of this area was first known as Conde D'eu, and was later known by many names such as Bocaiúva (after the proclamation of the republic), Vila Guaraná (after it became a municipality), Pau Gigante in 1892 (meaning giant tree, due to a large tree in the region), and only in 1942 did both the town and municipality gain Ibiraçu as their name.
 In recent history it is notable to mention the separation of João Neiva municipality.

 Monastery

 Morro da Vargem, a mountain at the south of Ibiraçu, is home to Mosteiro Zen Morro da Vargem, a Sōtō Zen Buddhist monastery.
 It was founded in 1974 and claims to be the first Buddhist monastery in South America.
 The monastery has focused on the reforestation of Morro da Vargem and the restoration of Atlantic Forest (Mata Atlântica) vegetation.
+In August 2021, the 35-meter-tall Buddha of Ibiraçu was inaugurated at the monastery's Torii Square.

 Economy

 The cultivation of coffee and eucalyptus forms the basis of the economy of Ibiraçu.
 Fish farming is new to the municipality.